david08mihai/array-sorting-algorithms/README.md

-# Sorting Algorithms for Begginers
+# Sorting Algorithms for Iteger Arrays
 We implement 3 sorting algorithm for integer arrays.